bashrc2/LKMPG/5.2.5/LKMPG-5.2.5.rst

                sudo apt-get install kmod linux-headers-5.2.5-1-amd64

    .. container:: outline-2
-      :name: outline-container-org64d68c1
+      :name: outline-container-orgeb7b213

       .. rubric:: 3 Examples
-         :name: org64d68c1
+         :name: orgeb7b213

       .. container:: outline-text-2
          :name: text-3

          All the examples from this document are available within the *examples* subdirectory.
+The directory is created by a script which pulls the source code out from the manual.
 To test that they compile:

          .. container:: org-src-container